zoffixznet/perl6.party/post/Introducing-Newcomer-Guide-to-Contributing-to-Core-Perl-6.md

 ## That's It

-There isn't much else to say, other than [check out the Guide itself](/post/Newcomer-Guide-to-Contributing-to-Core-Perl-6) and help make Perl 6 better! :)
+There isn't much else to say, other than [check out the Guide itself](/post/Newcomer-Guide-to-Contributing-to-Core-Perl-6) and help make Perl&nbsp;6 better! :)